 How low should you go when choosing the best lightweight trail running shoes for your feet?
 All the shoes in this guide are nine ounces or less, but their degrees of lightness vary greatly.
 If the average ultrarunning shoe is around 10 ounces, then the six-ounce Salomon S/Lab Pulsar 2 will feel like an entirely different shoe class.

-A weight limit is a good benchmark when selecting a lightweight trail racing shoe, but there are many more elements to consider, and we chose a good cross-section of shoes with multiple options and features besides being light.
+A weight limit is a good benchmark when selecting a lightweight trail racing shoe, but there are many more elements to consider, and we chose a good cross-section of shoes with multiple features besides being light.

 Comfort

-Most of these shoes are narrow and wide-footed runners or those with bunions may question which was least uncomfortable rather than choosing something particularly enjoyable to wear.
+Most of these shoes are narrow and wide-footed runners or those with bunions may question which is least uncomfortable rather than choosing something particularly enjoyable to wear.
 The shoes here aren’t minimalist in the vein of barefoot trail running shoes, and many are actually very neutral in gait, but all are generally narrow and tough on runners with wide feet and feet prone to swelling during a long run.
 This is more an issue regarding the upper and shape of these shoes rather than the midsole feel, the latter of which is fairly outstanding in all the shoes in this guide.

 Durability